outcomesinsights/conceptql/README.md

 create an .env file in the root of the conceptql directory, similar or identical to the one used for loadmop.
 Then run `rake test_db_setup`.
 This will load the ConceptQL test data into the database.
-This only needs to be done once.
+This only needs to be done once, not everytime you run the tests.

 ### Running

+If any of the CSV files in `test/data` has been updated since you last updated the database, you should run `rake test_db_teardown test_db_setup` to reset the data in the database.
+Updates to the CSV files in `test/data` should be infrequent.

 After the test database has been setup, you can run the tests using `rake`, as the default task is set to run the tests.